Sergei RACHMANINOFF 1 April 1873 - 28 March 1943 (age 69)

 music publishing company), Dresden, and Switzerland where he built a

 villa on the coast of Lake Lucerne.

-Age 69 He and his wife were made US citizens shortly before he died.
+Age 69 He and his wife were made US citizens two months before he died.

 Rhapsody on a Theme of Paganini BBC Proms 2013 - with an interesting introduction.

 Prelude Op.
 3 No. 2 in C# Minor

 From a piano roll recorded by Rachmaninoff himself playing